cydriclopez/pgsql-parse-json/README.md

 I assume that you have a working [Go installation](https://github.com/cydriclopez/go-static-server#3-install-go).
 Please checkout the previous tutorial, [Write a Go static file web server](https://github.com/cydriclopez/go-static-server), which covers installing the Go compiler.

 This part has several steps in the listing below.
-Please carefully follow the cli steps below.
+Please carefully follow the command line instructions (cli) steps below.
 Note that the ***#*** character precedes a comment line.
 Also note that in the tutorial [Write a Go static file web server, 3.4.
-Update your PATH](https://github.com/cydriclopez/go-static-server#34-update-your-path) we updated our PATH to include the folder ***~/go/bin*** where the Go compiler outputs the binary executable from the ***go install*** command.
+Update your PATH](https://github.com/cydriclopez/go-static-server#34-update-your-path), we updated our PATH to include the folder ***~/go/bin*** where the Go compiler outputs the binary executable from the ***go install*** compilation command.

 ```bash
 # We change folder into our cloned folder